Cocky (album): Track listing

 A clean version is also available, removing most vulgarity, as well as the song "WCSR".
-The clean version of the disc also features a picture of Kid Rock's face on the disc, while the unedited version has an image of Rock's hands with raised middle fingers (a reference to Rock's previous album Devil Without a Cause which featured just Rock's right hand making the same gesture); both feature Kid Rock's name.
-The edited version of Cocky also renames track 8 "You Never Met a White Boy Quite Like Me".
+The clean version also features a picture of Kid Rock's face on the disc, while the unedited version has an image of Rock's hands with raised middle fingers (a reference to Rock's previous album Devil Without a Cause which featured just Rock's right hand making the same gesture); both feature Kid Rock's name.
+The edited version of Cocky also renames track eight to "You Never Met a White Boy Quite Like Me".